HandsOnDataViz/book/docs/HandsOnDataViz.md

 version](https://datawrapper.dwcdn.net/LtRbj/).
 </p>

-Sometimes embed codes or their iframe tags are *much longer* than the simple example above.
+When you copy an embed code from some of the visualization tools featured in this book, their iframe tags may be *much longer* than the simple example above.
 For example, an iframe tag might include other attributes, such as `width` or `height`, measured in pixels (`px`) or a percentage of its dimensions on the secondary site.
 Also, you may see